 “Dear God,” Ruth groaned, “I want no part of this.”

-Ruth started to rise, but found herself drawn to the conclusion of the spell.
+Ruth started to rise but found herself drawn to the conclusion of the spell.
 Terri, who tried to make fun of Madya’s actions, giggled hysterically, while Maureen, Lois, and Rosie seemed frozen in their chairs.
 Roxy, apparently signaled by Madya, appeared again carrying the crystal ball, which she sat down reverently before her mother.
 What followed transformed even the skeptic Terri into a believer.
-Almost immediately, as Madya moved her hands over the crystal, an image appeared in the glass: Noel sitting alone on the floor, sucking his thumb, a lost expression on his tear-strained face.
+Almost immediately, as Madya moved her hands over the crystal, an image appeared in the glass: Noel sitting alone on the floor, sucking his thumb, a lost expression on his tear-stained face.
 That fateful moment, perfectly timed for her purposes, Noel’s father returned earlier than normal from his job at the Railroad.
 A pipe protruded from his scowling face as he entered the bungalow.
 A voice in the background, was shouting, “I can’t potty train him.
 He’s not like Aaron.
 That time Aaron dropped him must’ve addled his brain.”

 “I’ll potty-train him,” his father swore.
 “A few good swats are what he needs!”